 “Japan,” was the reply.

-Akihabara, I quickly found out as my son pulled it up on his computer screen was a district in Tokyo that was known as the mecca of Anime and Manga.
-As an avid follower of this Japanese form of entertainment, my son was interested in visiting the shops that sold this art in a variety of mediums, from books to videos to figurines.
+Akihabara, I quickly found out as my son pulled it up on his computer screen, was a district in Tokyo that was known as the mecca of Anime and Manga.
+An avid follower of this Japanese form of entertainment, he was interested in visiting the shops that sold this art in a variety of mediums, from books to videos to figurines.

 We chose May to visit Japan.
 May had lots of pluses.
-The peak season hadn’t started yet, so prices were lower.
-The rainy season was near its end if not over.
-Tourists flocking to Tokyo hadn’t begun so crowds were relatively low.
-But in Tokyo, a city of 38 million(Greater Tokyo), I don’t know how we could avoid crowds.
+First, the peak season hadn’t started yet, so prices were lower.
+Second, the rainy season was near its end.
+Third, tourists flocking to Tokyo hadn’t begun, so crowds were relatively small.
+But in a city of 38 million(Greater Tokyo), I don’t know how we could avoid crowds.

 Japan is definitely above the rest where technology is concerned.
-Rental pocket wifi shops were at the Narita airport but I had found a site online where I could have a pocket wifi delivered to our hotel.
-The wifi gave us access to all the important navigation tools we needed during our stay.
-Google Maps, TripAdvisor, Yelp, making reservations and more.
+Rental pocket wifi shops were at the Narita Airport, but I had found a site online where I could have a pocket wifi delivered to our hotel.
+The wifi gave us access to all the essential navigation tools we needed during our stay.
+Google Maps, TripAdvisor, Yelp, making reservations, and more.
 It allowed the independence we sought to enjoy our trip.
 And gave us a better price point than our own U.S. carrier.
 Kudos to YouTube contributor “annaleeandjess” travel vlog for suggesting this.

 Regarding the train pass known as Japan Rail or the JR Pass, I had heard that Japan had one of the most efficient rapid transportation systems in the world.
 Taking the train to get around made sense.
 We were going to see a little more of Japan.
 Suggestions came from my son’s friends that visitors outside of the country got a discounted fare when they purchased tickets before arriving.
 The JR not only had a train from the airport to Tokyo but also had a circle line that stopped at major sections in the city and was part of the Shinkansen(the bullet train).